 - *Fill with RRF - Rust Removal Flush and run 2 hours at full temp.

 - *Drain Flush (dispose as you would old coolant)

 - Fill with deionized water until overflow from Surge/Day Tank.

-- Run Unit until up to temperature and thermostats open.
+- Start/Run Unit loaded at full speed with flush until up to temp and thermostats open.

 - Continue to pump in water until overflow at Surge/Day Tank before opening ball valves.
 (2 x volume) overflow until clean.

 - Inspect water pump and replace thermostats.